mzahiddev404/mzahiddev404.github.io/README.md

-e# 🌐 Muhammad Zahid | Developer Portfolio
+# 🌐 Muhammad Zahid | Developer Portfolio

 This is my personal portfolio site, built using **HTML**, **CSS**, and **JavaScript**, as part of my ongoing full-stack development journey.
 I’ve been learning through online resources/communities such as youtube, Udemy, and programs like ASU's **AZNext Web Developer Program** in partnership with Cognizant (July 2025 cohort) and will update site as I further progress.